 Aurora viewing is possible through all of autumn and winter, which lasts from about mid-August until mid-April.
 The edges of the seasons are, however, not the best time to catch the Northern Lights.
 The time in this period between sunset and sunrise is too short and it may not even be completely dark.
 This makes weaker lights hard to detect while waking up to see the lights may be much more tiring.

-The main viewing season is from October to March.
+The best time to see northern lights is from October to March.
 The nights are pitch black and last 10 to 20 hours.
 December and January are the darkest months.
 You can go out to check for the lights at 5 o’clock in the afternoon or at 10 o’clock in the morning.
 You can also go out, of course, all evening and all night long in between.
-Your chances are ten times better in mid-winter than at the edges of the seasons.
+Your chances are ten times better in mid-winter than at the edge of the seasons.